Hand-strained miso soup, Tokyo coffee and traditional Japanese fare in West Melbourne.

 April 17, 2019

-Melbourne has no shortage of minimalistic spots for breakfast and brunch, but it's just gained a new one in West Melbourne's Japanese gem, 279.
-Despite some of its similarities to the city's many (many) cafes, 279 owner Kantaro Okada says it's carving out its own niche in the suburb.
+Melbourne has no shortage of minimalistic spots for breakfast and brunch, but West Melbourne's Japanese gem, 279, has got to be one of our very favourites.
+Despite some of its similarities to the city's many (many) cafes, 279 owner Kantaro Okada has done a lot to stand out amongst the local crowd.

 "One of the biggest reasons we chose West Melbourne was because of the lack of Japanese food options in this area," says Okada.
 "But the area does have a really interesting pocket of cafes — so I feel it will attract people who love food."